Bwvolleyball/git-commit-hook-samples/README.md

 ## Contributors

-Contributions, whether it is code snippets, additional git hook ideas, snippets, etc.
+Contributions, whether it is code snippets, additional git hook ideas, comments, questions, etc. are welcomed and encouraged!

 # Rules for Contributions